yiqiao-yin/Introduction-to-Machine-Learning-Big-Data-and-Application/docs/big-data-machine-learning/Syllabus.md

 Afternoon Session – Topics and In-Class Activities:
 - Data collection.
 Sources of data.
 - Class Activity: Data sources exploration.
 How to extract data?
 How to manipulate data?
-- Class Laboratory: Variables, data types and structures, operators, loops, functions.
+- Class Laboratory: Variables, data types and structures, operators, loops, functions | [Source](https://bookdown.org/rdpeng/rprogdatascience/)
 - Class Discussion: Learn to ask the right questions and provide mathematical modeling for applying basic programming concepts.

 Post-Session Readings and Other Activities:
 - Class Laboratory Notebook Review: For-Loop Simulation Example Using Stock Data (stock data can be accessed using a library called “quantmod”)
-- Some basic R tutorial (simple algebra, matrix algebra, for loop, definition of a function), some advanced R (see [RStudio AI Blog](https://blogs.rstudio.com/ai/))
+- Some basic R tutorial (simple algebra, matrix algebra, for loop, definition of a function), some basic R (see [BookDown: R for Data Science](https://bookdown.org/rdpeng/rprogdatascience/)) and advanced R (see [RStudio AI Blog](https://blogs.rstudio.com/ai/))

 To go back to the Content, please click [here](https://github.com/yiqiao-yin/Introduction-to-Machine-Learning-Big-Data-and-Application/blob/main/docs/big-data-machine-learning/Syllabus.md#content).